liaskast/project-icsharp/README.md

 # C# Azure Notebook Kernel

+## Quick Nomenclature for first time users

+- What is a **notebook?**

+Notebooks are documents produced by [Jupyter](http://jupyter.org), which contain both computer code and text elements that complement the featured code.

+- What is a **Kernel?**

+In a nutshell, a kernel is the code that makes the notebook **run**!

 ### Project Description

 **“C# is in the [TOP FIVE](https://spectrum.ieee.org/static/interactive-the-top-programming-languages-2017) most used programming languages currently in the market.”**